sftpplus/sftpplus-docs/doc_source/developer/http-api-authentication.rst

 Introduction
 ------------

-The HTTP authentication will make a single client-side POST request for each time the client credentials needs to be validated.
+The SFTPPlus HTTP API authentication method will make a single client-side POST request each time the client credentials needs to be validated.
-It will use the HTTP response to decide on the outcome of the validation.
+It will use the HTTP response to decide on the outcome of the validation and the configuration used for an authenticated user.

+The HTTP API works as a back-end process and can be used for authenticating accounts for other protocols, like SFTP or HTTPS.

 The remote server can reply in 3 major ways: